Gérard Diffloth

-Gérard Diffloth (born in Châteauroux, France, 1939) is a French linguist who is known as a leading specialist in the Austroasiatic languages.
-As a retired linguistics professor, he was former employed at the University of Chicago and Cornell University.
+Gérard Diffloth (13 February 1939 – 14 August 2023) was a French linguist known as a leading specialist in the Austroasiatic languages.
+As a linguistics professor, he was employed at the University of Chicago and Cornell University.
 He received his Ph.D. from UCLA, after a dissertation on the Irula language.
-He is an advocate of immersion fieldwork for linguistic research.
+He was an advocate of immersion fieldwork for linguistic research.

-Diffloth is known for his widely cited 1974 and 2005 classifications of the Austroasiatic languages.
+Diffloth was known for his widely cited 1974 and 2005 classifications of the Austroasiatic languages.

-He is a Consulting Editor of the Mon–Khmer Studies Journal.
+Diffloth was a consulting editor of the journal Mon-Khmer Studies.

+Gérard Diffloth died on 14 August 2023, at the age of 84, in Surin, Thailand.